pwnlandia/mhn/README.md

 ## Data
+*NOTICE* **This section is out of date.
+Community data is not collected by Anomali although MHN still attempts to send this data to Anomali servers.**

 The MHN server reports anonymized attack data back to Anomali, Inc. (formerly known as ThreatStream).
 If you are interested in viewing this data, get details